Last Updated on March 27, 2025 by Anda Malescu

 For an L2 visa holder to obtain a renewal or extension stamping, the L1 visa holder must renew or extend the L1 visa.
 If the spouse and children on L2 visa are in the United States, they can file for extension of status, preferably at the same time the L1 visa spouse files for renewal or extension of L1 visa.
 If the L2 visa holders are outside of the USA, they can seek an L2 visa renewal or extension stamping at the US Consulate or Embassy.

-Employment Authorization Document (EAD) for spouse L2 visa holder
+EAD for spouse L2 visa holder

 L2 visa to green card